 Showing all 6 results

-Medium roast.
-Smooth and Nutty; Delicate Acidity; Light Body.
-Perfect as an Iced Coffee.
+Smooth and Nutty; Low Acidity; Medium Body.
+Perfect as Cold Brew.
 The Farm we imported from uses organic farming practices that prioritize soil health, biodiversity, and sustainable land management, ensuring a lasting positive impact on the environment.

 Profile: Medium Roast, Shade Grown